9 Apr 2026,

 T-Bone at Intersection Settlement – May 2023: Our client was involved in a car accident when another driver made an illegal left turn and caused a T-bone collision.
 The impact resulted in a traumatic brain injury (TBI) that required physical therapy, injections, and rehabilitation.
 The initial settlement offer from the at-fault driver’s insurance company was $27,618.16.
 After further evaluation of the TBI’s long-term impact and potential future medical needs, we were able to negotiate a final settlement of $1,250,000.00.

-Are you wondering, what is the average payout for a rear-end collision in California?
+Are you wondering what the average payout is for a rear-end collision in California?

 Is California a No Fault or at Fault State for Car Accidents?